calekochenour/awherepy/README.md

 ## Install aWherePy

-Installing aWherePy 0.1.0 directly from GitHub with pip will fail due to the `rtree` package, which is required for aWherePy functionality.
+Installing aWherePy 0.1.0 directly from GitHub with pip will fail due to incompatibilities with pip and the `rtree` package (specifically `rtree>=0.9.0`), which is required for aWherePy functionality.

 The recommended method to install aWherePy 0.1.0 for local testing and evaluation is to fork or clone the repository, install Conda, create a Conda environment with the necessary packages, and run the complete test suite.